gromacs/gromacs/docs/web-manual/analysis.rst

 | :ref:`gmx angle <gmx angle>`, :ref:`gmx covar <gmx covar>`,
   :ref:`gmx anaeig <gmx anaeig>`
-| Principal component analysis can be performed in dihedral space Mu,
+| Principal component analysis can be performed in dihedral
-  Nguyen, and Stock (2005) using |Gromacs|.
+  space \ :ref:`172 <refMu2005a>` using |Gromacs|.
 You start by defining the dihedral angles of interest in an index file, either using :ref:`gmx mk_angndx <gmx mk_angndx>` or otherwise.
 Then you use the :ref:`gmx angle <gmx angle>` program with the ``-or`` flag to